 How does this project differ from the last?

 It’s been a few years, since like my first album and it’s been a couple years since Outer Limit.
 I’ve grown up.
 I’m older, coming into my womanhood and feeling sexier and feeling more confident.
-I’ve grown on several different levels- mentally, emotionally, physically.
+I’ve grown on several different levels — mentally, emotionally, physically.
 I’m a different person and I think you’ll really hear that.
 It’s got that honesty and that purity of Origin, but it’s got some really jamming songs on it.
-Kind of like the feeling Outer Limits has.
-It’s a nice match up of those two projects.
+Kind of like the feeling Outer Limit has.
+It’s a nice matchup of those two projects.
 I also experimented with the sounds that I haven’t played with before so it’s a different feel.

 Can you share any specific experiences that helped you create this album?

 I had been in a relationship for four years and that ended.
-[Before the breakup] I got my own place for the first time and eventually my dude and I moved into together.
-We were living that grown up life; paying bills together and, of course, just sharing that level of intimacy of waking up with somebody and going to sleep with them every night.
-So yeah, it’s just that freedom of being a grown up and all that comes along with that.
+[Before the breakup] I got my own place for the first time and eventually my dude and I moved in together.
+We were living that grown-up life; paying bills together and, of course, just sharing that level of intimacy of waking up with somebody and going to sleep with them every night.
+So yeah, it’s just that freedom of being a grown-up and all that comes along with that.

 Your first album was on a chill vibe.
-Your second album/project with James Fauntleroy was more upbeat.
-Any particular reason why you went into different directions with the sounds of the projects?
+Your second project with James Fauntleroy was more upbeat.
+Any particular reason why you went in different directions with the sounds of the projects?

 Speaking of James Fauntleroy: the project was sick!
 How do you select your creative music partners to fashion your musical voice?